al4iii/al4iii/README.md

 #### 🔭 I’m currently:
 *studying react and writing an application social network using this library*  [social_network](https://al4iii.github.io/social_network/)

+*This is the login / password for the test account:*
 *Email: free@samuraijs.com*

 *Password: free*